hcb1206/buckeye/README.md

 # buckeye
 My data collection methods, projects, and database information developed at Buckeye Relief.

-Files added to this repository inludde:
+Files added to this repository include:
   + phenotype reference sheet, used to record all relevant characteristics of each phenotype grown
   + height data workbook, including the collection templates
   + root data workbook, used to collect information about the success of each clone generation